vaginessa/dns-wiki/FAQ.md

 <a name="FAQ25"></a>
 ##### (25) Can you help me with rooting my device?

-> There are already enough [guides](http://www.androidcentral.com/root) to help you to root your device.
-Use your favorite search engine to find one.
+> There are already enough guides to help you to root your device.Use your favorite search engine to find one.

 <a name="FAQ26"></a>
 ##### (26) Does AFWall+ need a lot of battery/memory?